Industrial Age

 The Industrial Age is a period of history that encompasses the changes in economic and social organization that began around 1760 in Great Britain and later in other countries, characterized chiefly by the replacement of hand tools with power-driven machines such as the power loom and the steam engine, and by the concentration of industry in large establishments.

-While it is commonly believed that the Industrial Age was supplanted by the Information Age in the late 20th century, a view that has become common since the Revolutions of 1989, much of the Third World economy is still based on manufacturing, although mobile phones are now commonplace even the poorest of African countries, enabling access to global information networks.
+While it is commonly believed that the Industrial Age was supplanted by the Information Age in the late 20th century, a view that has become common since the Revolutions of 1989, much of the Third World economy is still based on manufacturing, although mobile phones are now commonplace even in the poorest of countries, enabling access to global information networks.
 Even though many developing countries remain largely industrial, the Information Age is increasingly on the ground.

 Origins

 Huge changes in agricultural methods made the Industrial Revolution possible.
 This agricultural revolution started with changes in farming in the Netherlands, later developed by the British.

-The Industrial Age began in Great Britain in the mid 18th century and was fueled by coal mining from places such as Wales and County Durham.
+The Industrial Age began in Great Britain in the mid-18th century and was fueled by coal mining from places such as Wales and County Durham.

 The Industrial Revolution began in Great Britain because it had the factors of production, land (all natural resources), capital, and labour.
 Britain had plenty of harbors that enabled trade, Britain had access to capital, such as goods and money, for example, tools, machinery, equipment, and inventory.
 Britain, lastly, had an abundance of labor, or industrial workers in this case.
 There are many other conditions that help show why the Industrial Revolution began in Great Britain.
 The British Isles and colonies overseas represented huge markets that created a large demand for British goods.
 Britain also had one of the largest spheres of influence due to its massive navy and merchant marine.
 The British government's concern for commercial interests was also important.

 The steam engine allowed for steamboats and the locomotives, which made transportation much faster.
 By the mid-19th century the Industrial Revolution had spread to Continental Europe and North America, and since then it has spread to most of the world.